 Only one animal seemed to be everywhere, the Masai giraffe.

 The panache and comedy of a giraffe sticking their head out from behind a bush always puts a smile on our faces.
 It’s why they’re one of our favorite animals to see on safari.

-The Game in The Selous
+The Wildlife in The Selous Game Reserve

 The wildlife in the Selous is unique as it is a blend of both Southern and East African species.
 Animals here are not as charismatic as their counterparts in small parks and game reserves.
 Lions and leopards are not habituated at birth to vehicles like some of the private game reserves around Africa.